Motorcycle Lane Sharing - Is It Legal

 The idea behind allowing this tactic is to let riders bypass or filter forward through more substantial-stop and go traffic.
 So, for now, the State of California has no longer has laws that directly prohibit motorcycle riders from lane splitting.
 And so far, the Golden State is the only state nationwide to issue a statement on its views of motorcycle lane sharing.
 California's official statement says it is permitted for motorcycle riders if done in a safe manner.

 In some heavy traffic, lane splitting might be safe when done properly.
 Also, it remains a way for motorcycle riders to be visible to drivers.
 On its face, this might sound completely safe.
 But when a car makes an unsafe lane change into the path of the motorcyclist, no room remains in the bike's lane to move out of the path of the vehicle.
 Filtering forward, bypassing stopped or super slow car, truck, or bus traffic, requires riders to slip in between vehicles at very slow speeds.

 Car versus motorcycle collisions typically will eject the rider from the bike.
-Once aloft, the rider's flailing body can hit a car or pavement upon landing.
+Once aloft, the rider's flailing body can hit a car or hard pavement upon landing.
 The result will typically be serious injuries or death.
 Also, some drivers remain distracted when traffic is congested.
 Fools like this will play with cell phones, text, or fidget with the radio.
 But other reasons exist for distractions.
 Sadly, some drivers do not like motorcyclists.
 And it is not unusual for them to tap a bike, or open a car door on the biker, and knock the driver off.
 Ejection from a motorcycle remains very common in left-hand turn accidents.

 These drivers pose a real danger to the motorcycle rider, and splitting lanes can be especially dangerous when this driver accidentally swerves into the lane because they are distracted or the driver that does not like motorcycles and will purposely swerve toward them.
 At the end of the day, only an experienced motorcycle lawyer can maximize the money allowed for the dead or hurt bike rider.
 Accordingly, proving the case remains the biggest hurdle.